mhild/xyna_microservice/README.md

 ````

 After installation of the helm chart, the cluster has the Custom Resource Definition 'XynaFactoryService'.
-## Import Xyna Microservice CRD in Kubernetes
+## Run a Xyna Microservice (XynaFactoryService CR) in the cluster

 ### Requirements:
-- a Xyna-Application (or a bundle of Apps), which form the microservice
+- a Xyna-Application (or a bundle of Apps), which define the microservice
 - all Xyna-Applications must be available via an URL (Note: the webserver cannot listen on localhost, since the pods must access it.
 A LAN IP, however, should work fine).
-  - A simple Hello-World application is available in folder 'example_microservice/app_repo/ello_microservice_0.1.app' and accessible via URL https://mhild.github.io/xyna_microservice/example_microservice/app_repo/hello_microservice_0.1.app .
+  - A simple Hello-World application is available in folder 'example_microservice/app_repo/ello_microservice_0.2.app' and accessible via URL https://mhild.github.io/xyna_microservice/example_microservice/app_repo/hello_microservice_0.2.app .

 > [!CAUTION]
 > All dependent applications have to be defined and accessible by an URL.
 This is also true for xyna standard modules, that do not come with the factory-image.